JuliusOnGitHub/Vera-Telldus-Live/README.md

 * Proove door sensor
 * Some temp and humidity sensors

-This is just a test implementation.
-This means that you run this at your own risk.
+You run this at your own risk, but I have not experienced any trouble at all.
+If anyone knows how to deploy this to the mios app store, please let me know, and I will be happy to help to deploy it there.